MonashNovaRover/nova/nixfiles/doc/virtualisation.md

 # NixOS virtualisation

-NixOS systems does not have to activate on bare metal; they can just as easily activate in containers and virtual machines.
+NixOS systems do not have to activate on bare metal; they can just as easily activate in containers and virtual machines.

 This repository contains prebuilt configurations for use in both containers and virtual machines.

+> While both these technologies can be used on any distribution with Nix,
+> distributions other than NixOS may require [NixGL](https://github.com/guibou/nixGL)
+> to prevent issues running graphical applications.

 ## Advantages and disadvantages of containers and VMs